decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-02-introduction.md

 (a.k.a. the main thread), they might even not run in the same computer as the engine.
 We created the SDK in a way that is entirely decoupled from the rendering engine.
 It works using RPC protocol, this protocol assigns a small part of the client to only render the scene and control events.

+We have also abstracted the communication protocol.
+This allows us to run the scenes both locally in a WebWorker and remotely in a Node.js server thru WebSockets.

 ### Decoupling a scene from the engine

 Let's take a look at an example.
 Suppose you want to render a scene with the following content: